TheOfficialPeter/ADiveIntoWebScraping/_posts/2023-11-01-A-Dive-into-Web-Scraping.md

 #### Basic

-1. Installing Python + libraries.
+1. Installing Python + libraries
     1. Installing VsCode and configuring Python
-2. Introduction to Requests.
+2. Introduction to Requests
-    1. Example of Requests.
+    1. Example of Requests
-3. Introduction to Beautiful Soup.
+3. Introduction to Beautiful Soup
-    1. Example of Beautiful Soup.
+    1. Example of Beautiful Soup

 #### Advanced

 4. What is lazy-loading and how to overcome it.
-5. Introduction to Selenium.
+5. Introduction to Selenium
-    1. Example of Selenium.
+    1. Example of Selenium
 6. Introduction to MatplotLib
     1. Displaying information using PyPlot

 #### Web Scraping with NodeJS

-7. Getting started with NodeJS.
+7. Getting started with NodeJS
       1. What is NodeJS?
       2. Why use NodeJS?
-      3. Installing NodeJS.
+      3. Installing NodeJS
       4. Installing NodeJS modules
-8. Introduction to Puppeteer.
+8. Introduction to Puppeteer
-    1. Example of Puppeteer.
+    1. Example of Puppeteer

 #### Browser Automation

-9. What is Browser Automation.
+9. What is Browser Automation
 10. Introduction to browser automation with Selenium
     1. Example of browser automation with Selenium
 11. Final thoughts and conclusions